softwaremmm/summary_pipeline/README.md

-# summary_pipeline
+# Summary Pipeline

-Summarises output from sub-workflows (part of WP8)
+Summarises output from sub-workflows (part of WP8).

 ## Installation